1

 NBA 2025 offseason tracker: Giddey’s $100M Bulls deal, Dame to Blazers, SGA’s record $285M extension

-basketball.com.au continues to track the latest news heading into official training camps within the next few days.
+basketball.com.au continues to track the latest news heading as training camps have started in the US.

 2025 NBA Offseason Player Movements & Deals